MarvellEmbeddedProcessors/dao/patches/kernel/v6.1/vdpa/README.rst

 ..
 SPDX-License-Identifier: Marvell-MIT
     Copyright (c) 2024 Marvell.

-The DPU accelerator offloads(DAO) requires additional patches for compatibility with the v6.1 kernel.
+Data accelerator Offload(DAO) requires additional patches for compatibility with the v6.1 kernel.
 These patches have been back-ported and can be found in DAO source directory under **patches/kernel/v6.1/vdpa/**.
 They are part of the Marvell SDK kernel.